matthewb66/bd_scan_yocto/README.md

 - Yocto machine name (default `qemux86-64`)

 Run the command `bd_scan_yocto` without arguments to invoke the wizard to guide you through the required information and options.

-The automatic scan behaviour of `bd_scan_yocto` is described below:
-1. Locate the OE initialization script (default `oe-init-build-env`)
-2. Extract information from the Bitbake environment (by running `bitbake -e`)
-3. Run Synopsys Detect in Bitbake dependency scan mode to extract the standard OE recipes/dependencies (skipped if `--skip_detect_for_bitbake` option is used) to create the specified Black Duck project & version
-4. Locate the software components and rpm packages downloaded during the build, and copy those matching the recipes from license.manifest to a temporary folder (if the option `--exclude_layers` is used then skip recipes within the specified layers)
-5. If the option `--extended_scan_layers` is specified with a list of layers, then expand (decompress) the archives for the recipes in the listed layers.
-These expanded archives will also be snippet scanned.
-6. Run a signature scan using Synopsys Detect on the copied/expanded and rpm packages and append to the specified Black Duck project, using other Detect scan options applied (for example, local copyright and license scanning with the option `--detect_opts '--detect.blackduck.signature.scanner.license.search=true --detect.blackduck.signature.scanner.copyright.search=true'`)
-7. Wait for scan completion, and then post-process the project version BOM to remove identified sub-components from the unexpanded archives and rpm packages only.
-This step is required because Signature scanning can sometimes match a complete package, but continue to scan at lower levels to find embedded OSS components which can lead to false-positive matches, although this behaviour is useful for custom recipes (hence why expanded archives are excluded from this process)

 ### SCAN CONSIDERATIONS